FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/docs/retrospective/retrospective-t3.md

 - Some developers worked consistently well during the sprint
 - The Scrum Master was able to partion the assigned work and assign more tasks for the most active developers
-- The Product Owner kept on transmitting knowledge from her meetings to the team
+- The Product Owner kept on transmitting knowledge from her meetings to the team and made sure the team followed the Scrum practices

 ## Sprint 4